LukeWinikates/dotnet-toolbox/README.md

 http://docs.asp.net/en/latest/getting-started/index.html

-This app is built on Mac OSX and the production instances are/will be hosted in a linux virtual machine.
+This app is built on Mac OSX and the production instance is hosted on a linux virtual machine.

 Once you have the `dnu` and `dnx` executables on your path run these commands: